Sopra-Banking-Software-Interns/unified-automation-suite/README.md

 - #### Incident Closure
   Once the incident is created, this workflow waits for its closure.
 Once the isse is closed using '~UPD' tag, followed by updates needed, it updates all the dependencies to their latest version on the deployment server (Currently on the Github runner on which the scripts are ran).

+- #### Issue reminder
+  A notification in form of issue comment is sent to assignees if their issue has been opened for >2 days.
+This late-check time can altered as per the need.

 All the three workflows run using CI-CD pipeline and Github actions and thus, can act as an add-on to any existing repos.
 ## Deployment